Best daily deals

 The PC experience is hampered by hardware like the game/chat dial not working, and audio occasionally cutting in and out when spatial sound is turned on.

-The Razer Kaira Wireless has a lot of the strengths of the Razer Kaira Pro.
-It’s just as comfortable, sounds just good, offers just as good a mic, and its battery life is almost as good.
+The Razer Kaira Wireless has many of the strengths of the Razer Kaira Pro.
+It’s just as comfortable, sounds just as good, offers just as good a mic, and has almost as good battery life.
 Considering it’s $50 cheaper, this headset is a little easier to recommend, but it still has the most glaring problem of the Kaira Pro.

 Razer Kaira